-Kenya is the only nation in the world where you can find a national park in a city, 43 minutes drive from the city of Nairobi you will be at the Nairobi National Park, the national park covers one hundred and seventeen kilometers (117KM2), it is one of the smallest national parks in the country, it has much attraction you can find in developed nations because of birds and mammal species that are found in the Nairobi National Park, I believe that mammals in the national park are happiest animals than the ones in the zoo because the wildlife in the national parks has abundant freedom.
+Kenya is the only nation in the world where you can find a national park in a city, 43 minutes drive from the city of Nairobi you will be at the Nairobi National Park, the national park covers one hundred and seventeen kilometres (117KM2), it is one of the smallest national parks in the country, it has much attraction you can find in developed nations because of birds and mammal species that are found in the Nairobi National Park, Prominent people like the former United States First Lady Melania Trump on her visit to Africa made a safari on this park.
+I believe that mammals in the national park are the happiest animals than the ones in the zoo because the wildlife in the national parks has abundant freedom.
 No one controls how they feed or reproduce.

 What is wildlife migration?

 Wildlife migration refers to the season wild animals and birds move from one area to another to look for water or food, sometimes they move to other areas to have their young ones in a safe environment.

 Are there migrations in the Nairobi National Park?

 There are migrations in the national park of Nairobi, the two mammals which migrate in the national park are similar to the ones in the Masai Mara national reserve the zebras and wildebeest are the mammals that love to migrate in the Nairobi national park.

 What are the mammals that you will find in the Nairobi national park?